 It has long been speculated that one of the reasons ketamine therapy is so effective in the treatment of depression is because it creates the conditions necessary for network reconfiguration and the chance to re-wire depressive patterns of thought.
 Animal studies and brain imaging now appear to confirm ketamine IV treatments seem to not just halt the damage to pathways and connections but even reverse it in the critical areas of the brain that are related to depression (the cortico-limbic striatal circuits).

-From a study published in Biological Psychiatry: “In summary, our whole-brain analyses revealed large-scale network reconfiguration of the circuits, an effect visible at least 18 hours after application [of IV ketamine].”3 Remarkably, the activity patterns created by ketamine treatment precisely opposed the malfunctioning activity in the depressed brain.
+From a study published in Biological Psychiatry: “In summary, our whole-brain analyses revealed large-scale network reconfiguration of the circuits, an effect visible at least 18 hours after application .”3 Remarkably, the activity patterns created by ketamine treatment precisely opposed the malfunctioning activity in the depressed brain.

 1 Pittenger, C., Duman, R. Stress, Depression, and Neuroplasticity: A Convergence of Mechanisms.
 Neuropsychopharmacol 33, 88–109 (2008).

 3 Qian Lv, et al. Large-scale Persistent Network Reconfiguration Induced by Ketamine in Anesthetized Monkeys: Relevance to Mood Disorders - Biological Psychiatry

 4 Serafini, Gianluca et al. “The role of ketamine in treatment-resistant depression: a systematic review.”
 Current neuropharmacology vol. 12,5 (2014): 444-61. doi:10.2174/1570159X12666140619204251